HathorNetwork/rfcs/text/0033-private-network-guide.md

 When you start mining, you'll see that all fullnodes start logging the new blocks being received.
 The logs of the `fullnode-miner` will be different, because the miner will be connected directly to it sending mined blocks.
 The other fullnodes will only receive the new blocks through the sync algorithm.

-Also note that all fullnodes will receive the blocks, even though only the `fullnode-explorer` is directly connected to the `fullnode-miner`.
+Also note that all fullnodes will receive the blocks, even though only the `fullnode-main` is directly connected to the `fullnode-miner`.

 # Running a TxMiningService
 The role of this service is to act as a miner for transactions generated by wallets.
 In Hathor, transactions are also mined just like blocks, just with a lower difficulty.